5/13/2025

 Chief Financial Officer

 Thank you, Eyal.
-I'd like to begin by providing a detailed overview of our first quarter 2025 financial results which highlights the strength of our customer relationships and the fast improvement in operational efficiency as we progress towards our long-term financial objectives.
-For the first quarter, we generated revenues of $22.4 million compared to $24.7 million in the prior year period.
-We saw growth in both automotive and safety tech as compared to prior year period.
-This was offset by error in architecture where we experienced a momentary pause towards the end of the quarter as customers sought to determine any potential tariff impact.
-Importantly, we saw no cancellations and in certain cases, by the end of the quarter and subsequent to its end, customers placed orders above their contractual minimums.
-Even with the revenue dynamic, our gross margin increased to .6% compared to .1% in the prior year period.
-This 50 basis points expansion was primarily the result of improved operational efficiencies which continued our progress towards profitability.
-Total operating expenses for the first quarter were $14.4 million, down 9% compared to $15.8 million in supplier year quarter.
-This decrease was mainly due to lower R&D, G&A, and sales and marketing expenses, partially offset by higher DNA.
-A generous average of the quarter was negative $5.5 million compared to negative $4.8 million in the prior year quarter.
+I'd like to begin by providing a detailed overview of our first quarter 2025 financial results, which highlights the strength of our customer relationships and the fast improvement in operational efficiency as we progress towards our long-term financial objectives.
+For the first quarter, we generated revenues of $22.4 million compared to $24.7 million in supply year periods. we saw growth in both automotive and safety tech as compared to prior year period.
+This was offset by aero and architecture, where we experienced a momentary pause towards the end of the quarter as customers sought to determine any potential tariff impact.
+Importantly, we saw no cancellations, and in certain cases, by the end of the quarter and subsequent to its end, customers placed orders above their contractual minimums.
+Even with the revenue dynamic, our gross margin increased to 25.6 percent compared to 25.1 percent in the prior year period.
+This 50 basis points expansion was primarily the result of improved operational efficiencies, which continues our progress towards profitability.
+Total operating expenses for the first quarter were $14.4 million, down 9% compared to $15.8 million in supplier-y quarter.
+This decrease was mainly due to lower R&D, G&A, and sales and marketing expenses, partially offset by higher D&A. Added EBITDA in the quarter was negative $5.5 million compared to negative $4.8 million in supplier-y quarter.
 This decrease was primarily driven by the factors already discussed for gross profit and operating expenses.
-Now, turning to our segments results, starting with safety tech.
-Revenue in the segment was $10.8 million in the first quarter, up .5% compared to $10.7 million in the prior year quarter.
-The gross was driven by continued demand across the segment's product lines.
-Gross margin improved dramatically to .7% compared to .8% in the prior year period, primarily due to the benefit of scale.
-In aero, revenue was $7.6 million in the first quarter, up .6% compared to $10.1 million in the prior year quarter.
-Gross margin was .9% compared to .1% in the prior year period.
-This decline reflects momentary pauses as customers sought to determine any potential tariff impact and the resulting shifting of some shipments to the second quarter.
-In architecture, revenue was $2.4 million in the first quarter, down .2% compared to $2.6 million in the prior year quarter.
-As we have said before, architectural revenues can be particularly lumpy throughout the year, though this quarter was also impacted by macro uncertainties similar to what I just discussed in aero.
-Gross margin expanded to .1% up from .9% in the prior year period, driven primarily by the benefit of scales and operational efficiencies.
+Now, turning to our segment results, starting with safety tech.
+Revenue in the segment was $10.8 million in the first quarter, up 1.5% compared to $10.7 million in the prior year quarter.
+The growth was driven by continued demand across the segment's product lines.
+Gross margin improved dramatically to 19.7 percent compared to 12.8 percent in the prior year period, primarily due to the benefit of scale.
+In Arrow, revenue was 7.6 million in the first quarter, up 24.6 percent compared to 10.1 million in the prior year quarter.
+Gross margin was 33.9 percent compared to 44.1 percent in the prior year period.
+This decline reflects Momentary pauses as customers saw to determine any potential tariff impact and the resulting shifting of some shipments to second quarter.
+In architecture, revenue was 2.4 million in the first quarter, down 8.2% compared to 2.6 million in the prior year quarter.
+As we have said before, architectural revenues can be particularly lumpy throughout the year though this quarter was also impacted by macro uncertainties similar to what I just discussed in Arrow.
+Gross margin expanded to 32.1%, up from 28.9% in the prior year period, driven primarily by the benefit of scales and operational efficiencies.
 In automotive, revenue was $1.5 million in the first quarter compared to $1.3 million in the prior year quarter.
-The dramatic gross margin improvement we delivered is aligned with the broader operational improvements we are making across GAUSI.
-We expect our automotive segment to continue showing improved results in 2025 as our new programs with major OEMs begin to ramp up as well as the beginning of recent serial production wins.
-Turning to our dollar sheet and liquidity position, we ended the quarter with total liquidity of $36.2 million, including $1.2 million of cash and cash equivalents, and $35 million of available capacity under our unzoned credit line.
-Total debt at quarter end was $37.3 million, including $12.5 million of short-term receivable finances.
-In terms of cash flow, our first quarter results included cash use in operating activities of $0.6 million, a significant improvement from a use of $6.9 million in the prior year period.
-The result was free cash flow of negative $2.3 million compared to negative $8.4 million in the prior year quarter.
-We are excited today to announce that subsequent to quarter end, we signed a new $10 million debt facility with Mizrahi, the third largest bank in Israel.
-This is important because it is the first step in securing a total of $20 million of debt financing as previously announced.
-We obtained this debt financing under a much more favorable terms as compared to our pre-IPO lending facility.
-The improvements included $370 basis point interest rate reduction and no prepayment penalties.
-This increased liquidity enhances the revenue capital that in turn supports our full year goals.
+The dramatic gross margin improvement we delivered is aligned with the broader operational improvements we are making across Gaussian.
+We expect our automotive segment to continue showing improved results in 2025 as our new programs with major OEMs begin to ramp up, as well as the beginning of recent serial production wins.
+Turning to our balance sheet and liquidity position, we ended the quarter with total liquidity of $36.2 million, including $1.2 million of cash and cash equivalents and $35 million of available capacity under our undrawn credit line.
+Total debt at quarter end was $37.3 million, including $12.5 million of short-term receivable financing.
+In terms of cash flow, our first quarter results included cash use in operating activities of $0.6 million, a significant improvement from a use of $6.9 million in the pi-year period.
+The result was free cash flow of negative $2.3 million compared to negative $8.4 million in the pi-year quarter.
+We're excited today to announce that subsequent to quarter end, we signed a new 10 million debt facility with Mizrahi, the third largest bank in Israel.
+This is important because it's the first step in securing a total of 20 million of debt financing as previously announced.
+We have obtained this debt financing at a much more favorable turn as compared to our pre-IPO lending facility.
+The improvements include a 370 basis point interest rate reduction and no prepayment penalties.
+This increased liquidity enhances the working capital that in turn supports our full year goals.
 I'm also pleased to announce that we are reiterating our guidance for full year 2025.
-We continue to expect revenue to be in the range of $130 million to $140 million, representing more than 30% growth at the midpoint compared to 2024.
-Based on the benefit of scale, federal operating leverage, and strong recurring revenue base that we have, we also reaffirm a justice abidant to be positive for the full year 2025.
-Given our typical seasonality and latest visibility into our end market, we expect the second half to be stronger than the first half and drive a full year growth and profitability.
-This guidance reflects the strong demands we're seeing across all of our segments, the growing reduction of our technology by leading OEMs and an expanded production capacity we're putting in place to meet these demands.
+We continue to expect revenue to be in the range of 130 million to 140 million, representing more than 30% growth at the midpoint compared to 2024.
+Based on the benefit of scale, federal operating leverage, and strong recurring revenue base that we have, We also reaffirm adjusted EBITDA to be positive for the full year 2025.
+Given our typical seasonality related to visibility into our end market, we expect the second half to be stronger than the first half and drive a full year growth and profitability.
+This guidance reflects the strong demands we're seeing across all of our segments, the growing adoption of our technology by leading OEMs, and the expanded production capacity we're putting in place to meet this demand.
 Now I will turn it back over to Eyal for closing remarks.

 speaker

 Thank you, Mayor.
 As we look across the balance of 2025, we remain incredibly excited about the opportunities in front of us.
 Even with the uncertainty in the market, the momentum in our business continues to build.
-Direct impact from tariffs on GOWD has been minimal and customer purchase orders remain strong.
+Direct impact from tariffs on Gauzy has been minimal and customer purchase orders remain strong.
 We're excited for what this year holds for us.
-The resilience of our long-term backlog, growing pipeline of innovation and enhanced liquidity position with our new debt facility reinforce our confidence in our growth trajectory.
-We'll continue investing in innovation, expanding our leadership in light and vision control technologies.
-Our future product roadmap includes promising developments across all four business divisions that we expect to accelerate adoption and expand our markets.
-Operationally, we're focused on scaling efficiently, balancing growth with margin expansion and progress toward profitability.
-We remain well positioned to deliver our reiterated 2025 guidance, accelerating growth and deliver outstanding value.
-In closing, I want to express my gratitude to our employees, customers, partners and shareholders for their continued support and confidence in GOWD.
-Thank you for your time
+The resilience of our long-term backlog, growing pipeline of innovation, and enhanced liquidity position with our new debt facility reinforce our confidence in our growth trajectory.
+We'll continue investing in innovation, expanding our leadership in light and vision control technologies, Our future product roadmap includes promising developments across all four business divisions that we expect to accelerate adoption and expand our market.
+Operationally, we're focused on scaling efficiently, balancing growth with margin expansion, and progress toward profitability.
+We remain well-positioned to deliver our reiterated 2025 guidance, accelerating growth, and deliver outstanding value.
+In closing, I want to express my gratitude to our employees, customers, partners, and shareholders for their continued support and confidence in Gauzy.
+Thank you for your time today.

 speaker